rsform/jacquard/codegen_plan.md

 - Allows monomorphization (static dispatch) for performance
 - Also supports `dyn XrpcRequest` for dynamic dispatch if needed
 - Client code can be generic over `impl XrpcRequest`

+#### XRPC Errors
+Lexicons contain information on the kind of errors they can return.
+Trait contains an associated error type.
+Error enum with thiserror::Error and miette:Diagnostic derives and appropriate content generated based on lexicon info.

 ### Subscriptions
 WebSocket streams - defer for now.
 Will need separate trait with message types.